Skip to Main Content

 This year Scanson created three crosiers for the bishops that will be elected to the episcopacy in Fort Wayne, Indiana, where the North Central Jurisdiction conference is being held November 2-5, 2022.

 Strips of oak are laminated together to form each crosier.
-"Fourteen strips of oak wood, 9 feet long, 4 inches wide, are glued together to create the long handle or shaft," said Scanson.
-He described that each layer must be precisely placed and clamped into a jig within 30 minutes.
+"Fourteen strips of oak wood, 4 inches x 8 feet long.
+Each strip is a 3/32 inch thickness, 1 ½ inches wide, and 8 feet long.
+They are then glued together in a special jig the shape of the crosier, " said Scanson.
+He described that all 14 strips must be placed and clamped into the jig within 30 minutes, before the glue dries.
+After 24 hours in the jig, each crosier is crafted, sanded, stained, and finished.

 Scanson 2